 Figure 8 Comparison of surgical margins between laparoscopic and endoscopic cooperative surgery and conventional wedge resection.
 A: Specimen of LECS.
-The surgical margin from the tumor is kept at the proper distance.
-B: Specimen of conventional wedge resection.
-Simple wedge resection causes both excessive and inadequate resection of the gastric wall, which may lead to postoperative gastric stenosis, gastric dysfunction, and local recurrence.
-C and D: Intraoperative view of conventional wedge resection with a linear stapler.
+The surgical margin from the tumor is kept at the proper distance; B: Specimen of conventional wedge resection.
+Simple wedge resection causes both excessive and inadequate resection of the gastric wall, which may lead to postoperative gastric stenosis, gastric dysfunction, and local recurrence; C and D: Intraoperative view of conventional wedge resection with a linear stapler.
 The resection line is as shown in Figure 1B.
 The specimen has a portion too close to the tumor and a portion far from the tumor.
 LECS: Laparoscopic and endoscopic cooperative surgery.

 Table 1 Clinical outcomes of laparoscopic endoscopic cooperative surgery